Recursively Summarizing Enables Long-Term Dialogue Memory in Large Language Models: Experimental Settings

-\paragraph{Datasets} We validate the effectiveness of the proposed method on the widely-used long-term dialogue dataset: Multi-Session Chat (MSC)~\citep{xu-etal-2022-beyond}, which is the largest human-human dataset for long conversations so far.
-In each session, the speakers either continue to talk about the previous subject or spark up conversation on a new topic.
-Additionally, previous sessions are annotated with summaries of important personal points.
-The statistics of the dataset are given in Appendix~\ref{ap:datasets}. \paragraph{Evaluation Metrics} Following the previous works~\citep{xu-etal-2022-beyond, cao2021towards, bae-etal-2022-keep, choi2023effortless}, we evaluate the dialogue generation performance using BLEU-1/2~\citep{BLEUAMethod}, F1 with reference to the human-annotated response and DISTINCT-1/2~\citep{li-etal-2016-diversity}.
+We validate the effectiveness of the proposed method on two widely-used long-term dialogue datasets: Multi-Session Chat (MSC) dataset~\citep{xu-etal-2022-beyond} and Carecall dataset ~\citep{bae-etal-2022-keep}. \paragraph{MSC dataset} is the largest human-human long conversations dataset so far.
+The early sessions are a short conversation where two speakers get to know each other for the first time and then they either continue to talk about the previous subject or spark up conversation on a new topic. \paragraph{Carecall} is a Korean open-domain multi-session dataset, which is used for monitoring patient health.
+For a fair comparison, we use the public machine-translated English version\footnote{\url{https://github.com/naver-ai/carecall-memory}} in the experiments.

-\paragraph{Implementation} We implement our method by letting the LLM generates a response using predicted memory and the context from the current session (called ``\textbf{\textit{Predicted Memory}}'').
-For LLMs, we choose ChatGPT (``\textit{gpt-3.5-turbo-0301}'' in the main experiment) and ``\textit{text-davinci-003}'' (in the analysis to show the universality) as the LLMs.
-We set the temperatures of LLMs as 0 throughout the evaluation.
-To reduce the API calls of LLMs and accelerate evaluation, the new summary is only generated when the current session ends.
-Additional details can be found in Appendix~\ref{ap:our_prompt}.

-\paragraph{Baselines} Here, we mainly compare our strategy with three other representative methods using LLMs.
-1) \textbf{\textit{All Context.}} The LLM generates dialogue responses directly, with the input of previous sessions and current session concatenated.
-2) \textbf{\textit{Part Context.}} The LLM still generates dialogue responses directly, with the input of the context from the current session.
-3) \textbf{\textit{Gold Memory.}} The LLM generates a response using gold memory and the context from the current session.
+The CareCall's setting is similar procedure presented in the MSC dataset.
+The main difference is that the Carecall additionally contains more persona updates that are likely to change in a short period, such as the user's health and diet, while the persona information in the MSC dataset remains fixed once it is stored.
+Both of the two datasets have five sessions and each one consists of multiple utterances between two speakers (the user and chatbot), where the conversationalists reengage after several hours or days and continue chatting.
+As early sessions only have a very short history of conversations, we mainly evaluate the proposed method in session 4 and 5 for the ability of long-term modeling.
+The statistics of two datasets are given in ~\ref{ap:dataset}.